Alignak-monitoring/alignak-doc/source/03_how_it_work/run_daemons.rst

 Without a configuration file, the daemon will use some default values:

-    - use a generic prefix for its files except if a daemon name is provided on the command line. the prefix is the daemon name if it is provided, else it is the daemon type with an ending `d` character (eg. brokerd for a broker)
+    - use a generic prefix for its files except if a daemon name is provided on the command line.
+The prefix is the daemon name if it is provided, else it is the daemon type with an ending `d` character (eg. brokerd for a broker)
+    - the default daemon name is the daemon type (eg. *broker* for a broker daemon)
-    - create its pid (prefix.pid) and log (prefix.log) file in the current working directory.
+    - create its pid (*prefix.pid*) and log (*prefix.log*) file in the current working directory.
     - It will also use a default port to listen to the other daemons (arbiter: 7770, scheduler: 7768, broker: 7772, poller: 7771, reactionner: 7769, receiver: 7773).

 Other command line parameters are available, but they are really rarely used ;)

 For all the daemons (broker, poller, receiver, reactionner, scheduler)::

    $ alignak-broker -h

-    usage: alignak-broker [-h] [-v] [-c CONFIG_FILE] [-d] [-r] [--debugfile DEBUG_FILE]
+   usage: alignak-broker [-h] [-v] [-n DAEMON_NAME] [-c CONFIG_FILE] [-d] [-r]
-                          [--port PORT] [--local_log LOG_FILE]
+                         [-f DEBUG_FILE] [-p PORT] [-l LOCAL_LOG]

    optional arguments:
-      -h, --help            show this help message and exit -v, --version         show programs version number and exit -c CONFIG_FILE, --config CONFIG_FILE
+     -h, --help            show this help message and exit -v, --version         show program's version number and exit -n DAEMON_NAME, --name DAEMON_NAME
+                           Daemon unique name.
+Must be unique for the same daemon type.
+     -c CONFIG_FILE, --config CONFIG_FILE
                            Daemon configuration file
      -d, --daemon          Run as a daemon
      -r, --replace         Replace previous running daemon
-      --debugfile DEBUG_FILE
+     -f DEBUG_FILE, --debugfile DEBUG_FILE
                            File to dump debug logs
-      --port PORT
+     -p PORT, --port PORT  Port used by the daemon
-                            TCP port the daemon is listening to Useful if no ini file is provided, else this overrides the port defined in the configuration file --local_log LOG_FILE
+     -l LOCAL_LOG, --local_log LOCAL_LOG
-                            File to dump daemon logs
+                           File to use for daemon log

 The arbiter is slightly different because it needs to receive the monitoring configuration that is to be loaded::

    $ alignak-arbiter -h

-    usage: alignak-arbiter [-h] [-v] -a MONITORING_FILES [-V] [-k CONFIG_NAME] [-c CONFIG_FILE] [-d] [-r] [--debugfile DEBUG_FILE]
+   usage: alignak-arbiter [-h] [-v] -a MONITORING_FILES [-V] [-k ALIGNAK_NAME]
+                          [-n DAEMON_NAME] [-c CONFIG_FILE] [-d] [-r]
+                          [-f DEBUG_FILE] [-p PORT] [-l LOCAL_LOG]

    optional arguments:
-      -h, --help            show this help message and exit -v, --version         show programs version number and exit -a MONITORING_FILES, --arbiter MONITORING_FILES
+     -h, --help            show this help message and exit -v, --version         show program's version number and exit -a MONITORING_FILES, --arbiter MONITORING_FILES
-                            Monitored configuration file(s),multiple -a can be
-                            used, and they will be concatenated.
+                           Monitored configuration file(s), (multiple -a can be used, and they will be concatenated to make a global configuration file)
-      -V, --verify-config   Verify config file and exit -k CONFIG_NAME, --config-name CONFIG_NAME
+     -V, --verify-config   Verify configuration file(s) and exit -k ALIGNAK_NAME, --alignak-name ALIGNAK_NAME
-                            Use the name of the arbiter defined in the configuration files (default is arbiter-master)
+                           Set the name of the arbiter to pick in the configuration files For a spare arbiter, this parameter must contain its name!
+     -n DAEMON_NAME, --name DAEMON_NAME
+                           Daemon unique name.
+Must be unique for the same daemon type.
-                            This is useful for launching a spare-arbiter -c CONFIG_FILE, --config CONFIG_FILE
+     -c CONFIG_FILE, --config CONFIG_FILE
                            Daemon configuration file
      -d, --daemon          Run as a daemon
      -r, --replace         Replace previous running daemon
-      --debugfile DEBUG_FILE
+     -f DEBUG_FILE, --debugfile DEBUG_FILE
                            File to dump debug logs
+     -p PORT, --port PORT  Port used by the daemon
+     -l LOCAL_LOG, --local_log LOCAL_LOG
+                           File to use for daemon log

 With the default installed configuration::